top of page

 Register for Training Early For Your Best Skill Development

-Paddle UK provides heaps of resources and materials to members on their Instructor pathway, and they are a brilliant point of contact for any questions you may have along the way.
-That’s why it’s a good idea to register for the BCAB Paddlesport Instructor Training early in your process.
-Paddle UK recommends at least two weeks before the start of your Training course, and you can find out more about the registration process here.
+Paddle UK provides heaps of resources and materials to members on their Instructor pathway.
+They are a brilliant point of contact for any questions you may have along the way.
+Paddle UK recommends registering at least two weeks before the start of your Training course, and you can find out more about the registration process here.

 Total Beginner?
 Try a Taster Session or 1-Day Course